 gillicht@myumanitoba.ca

-Bayan Shaeri is a second-year student in the Environmental Design program at the University of Manitoba.
+Bayan Shaeri is a third-year student in the Environmental Design program at the University of Manitoba.
 He is curious to explore how technology enhances learning, and strives to contribute to this ongoing process of discovery and synthesis.
 Constantly seeking new opportunities to inform his perspective, Bayan integrates these insights into his evolving design approach.
 He is particularly interested in fostering harmony between humans and nature.
 Progressively learning various software tools enriches Bayan’s ability to visualize ideas, which are often accompanied by the playful addition of comedic scale figures in his renderings.
 Outside of academics, he enjoys facilitating Junior Youth Empowerment Program sessions and sipping espresso in the sunshine.

 Bayan is a recipient of the 2025 URA at the University of Manitoba.